viamrobotics/docs/docs/components/encoder/_index.md

 **Parameters:**

-- `position_type` (PositionType.ValueType): Specify whether to get the current position in ticks (`encoder.PositionType.TICKS`) or in degrees (`encoder.PositionType.DEGREES`).
+- `position_type` (Optional[PositionType.ValueType]): Specify whether to get the current position in ticks (`encoder.PositionTypeTicks`) or in degrees (`encoder.PositionTypeDegrees`).
-  If you are not sure which position type your encoder supports but it is a built-in Viam-supported model, you can leave this parameter unspecified (`encoder.PositionType.UNSPECIFIED`) and it will default to the correct position type.
+  If you are not sure which position type your encoder supports but it is a built-in Viam-supported model, you can leave this parameter unspecified (`encoder.PositionTypeUnspecified`) or empty and it will default to the correct position type.
 - `extra` [(Optional[Dict[str, Any]])](https://docs.python.org/library/typing.html#typing.Optional): Extra options to pass to the underlying RPC call.
 - `timeout` [(Optional[float])](https://docs.python.org/library/typing.html#typing.Optional): An option to set how long to wait (in seconds) before calling a time-out and closing the underlying RPC call.